The method traditionally used for multiplying two numbers of two or more digits is long multiplication

 be used to multiply very large numbers using a larger grid, but by the time a child is confident multiplying 3- and 4- digit numbers using grid multiplication, they are ready for long multiplication which is a faster method.

-Here numbers of type HTU are multiplied by numbers of type HTU using the grid method, for example 184x537
+For this introduction to grid multiplication, numbers of type TU are multiplied by numbers of type U, for example 37x4